proxmox-lxc-autoscale

 Notifications

-Notifications on scaling events can be sent to one or more endpoints like E-Mail, Gotify and Uptime Kuma (push webhook).
-Change options accordingly with your setup in the /etc/lxc_autoscale/lxc_autoscale.yaml configuration file:
+Notifications on scaling events can be sent to one or more endpoints like Email, Gotify, and Uptime Kuma (push webhook).
+Configure these options in your /etc/lxc_autoscale/lxc_autoscale.yaml configuration file:

 gotify_url: 'http://gotify-host'